From Luke's diary

 My second book had been on the book stores shelves for a while, I had to reason a lot on that question to finish it.
 And, after all that time, I thought to have find my answer.

 I thought that the only way to move the situation would have been to act on the foundations of that divide.
-And, after so much time, both I and Misty though that the time had come act.
+And, after so much time, both I and Misty thought that the time had come act.
 Even if that meant to break a few rules.

 We took my old great-grandfather teleport machine prototype, we wore a human disguise, and we went to Sim City to meet with an old friend we were sure would have listened to us.